The $\lambda$-PSP at $\lambda$-$\Pi^1_1$ sets: Preliminaries

 \section{Preliminaries}

-The intended reader of our paper, although a (generalised) descriptive set-theorists, may be unfamiliar to most of the literature in $\mathsf{GDST}$ at singular cardinals of countable cofinality.
+The reader of this paper may be unfamiliar to most of the literature in $\mathsf{GDST}$ at singular cardinals of countable cofinality.
 Within the first two subsections we try to remediate this.
 The third subsection provides the reader with a toy example on how core model theory is used for obtaining consistency strength lower bounds.